michalc/python-http-signature-server/README.md

 def lookup_verifier(key_id):
     # If the key_id is found, return a callable that takes the signature and
     # data to verify, returning True only if the signature verifies the data
-    # If the key_id isn't known, return None
+    # If the key_id isn't found, return None

 error, (key_id, verified_headers) = verify_headers(lookup_verifier, max_skew, method, path, headers)